 - Sauze d’Oulx

 Courmayeur is an incredible location from which to ski a bucket-list peak – Mont Blanc (or Monte Bianco, which has a slightly dangerous ring to it, wouldn’t you agree?).
-It has resurged in popularity again in recent years, with some French skiers even gliding over the border year after year to see how their famous Savoie natural superstructure feels under-ski from the Italian side.
+It has resurged in popularity again in recent years compared to its 70s reputation, with some skiers gliding over the border year after year to see how their famous Savoie natural superstructure feels under-ski from the Italian side.